vik061/Visual-Paradigm-User-Documentation/README.md

 ### Using Markdown

-This documentation was written in Markdown language.
+We used Material for MkDocs as our theme to ensure a professional and visually appealing documentation layout.
 ### Using VS Code

-We used VS Code to write the Markdown files that were pushed to our GitHub repository.
+We used VS Code to write and edit the Markdown files before pushing them to our GitHub repository.

 ## How we improved readability